PragunJaswal/P10-IOT-Display/README.md

 ![IoT Display](https://i0.wp.com/roboticsdna.in/wp-content/uploads/2021/05/p10-3216-red-led-display.jpg?fit=1000%2C1000&ssl=1)

-This project demonstrates IoT display control using an Arduino board and a P10 LED panel.
+This project demonstrates IoT display made by NodeMCU ESP8266 board and 4* P10 LED panel.
 It allows you to toggle between "News" and "Notice" modes and display relevant information.

 ## Overview